Understanding Ontario’s Minor Injury Guideline (MIG)

 The Purpose of the MIG

-The Financial Services Commission of Ontario explains that the objectives of the MIG are three-fold:
+The Financial Services Regulatory Authority of Ontario explains that the objectives of the MIG are three-fold:

 - Speedy treatment – the new guidelines allow for speedier access to rehabilitation services and treatment without prior approval from the insurance company, provided the victim has sustained an injury defined in MIG as a “minor injury;”